Energy smart, from the start.

 The Thermal-Log™ building system features an energy-smart core insulated wall that is air-tight and draft-free.
 This innovative system provides a structured framework that will not shrink or settle like other log home systems, resulting in a wood home that is much easier to maintain with proven durability to last for generations to come.

-Our Thermal-Log™ building system also allows for complete design freedom - including large expanses of glass walls, windows, and large open interiors with exceptionally high ceilings.
-In addition to these structural advantages, the Thermal-Log™ offers countless design possibilities - you can choose any interior finish you like - such as log, stone, paneling, shiplap, tongue & groove or drywall.
-With our many different log and timber styles, sizes and species available, your design options and finish combinations are limitless.
+Our Thermal-Log™ building system also allows for complete design freedom - including large expanses of glass window walls and large open interiors with exceptionally high ceilings.
+In addition to these structural advantages, the Thermal-Log™ offers countless design possibilities - you can choose any interior finish you like - such as log, stone, paneling, shiplap, tongue & groove, drywall, etc. With our many different log and timber styles, sizes and species available, your design options and finish combinations are limitless.

 A Case Study